sebdevweb/projet-2-vue-certificate/README.md

     - Display the movie rating as stars, with a maximum of 5 stars

   ## 2. Event Handling
-    - the difference between inline and method handlers
+    - The difference between inline and method handlers

-    - how to access the event object
+    - How to access the event object

-    - and how to modify the event with modifiers
+    - And how to modify the event with modifiers

+## 3. Make Interactive Rating
+    - Disable the button for the currently selected rating to prevent the user from giving the same rating twice.